ska-sa/tango-simlib/README.rst

 that CAM needs to control and monitor is an incredibly valuable resource.
 In early CAM development it:

- - Makes it possible to start devloping the CAM system before hardware or vendor-provided hardware simulators are available.
+ - Makes it possible to start developing the CAM system before hardware or vendor-provided hardware simulators are available.
- - Allows gaps to in interfaces to be identified early on in the development process.
+ - Allows gaps in interfaces to be identified early on in the development process.

 As development progresses, The full, actual, MeerKAT/KAT-7 CAM is run against the simulated devices, allowing CAM functionality to be tested without the need of real telescope hardware.
-The simulators also expose a back-channel that can be using to modify the behaviour of the simulators during tests to e.g. simulate error conditions.
+The simulators also expose a back-channel that can be used to modify the behaviour of the simulators during tests e.g. to simulate error conditions.
 This is exploited by CAM developers in their own development environments for day to day development tasks and also allows daily automated functional integration tests to be run.
 It was also found that initially having